siberianfox/tinygwiki/Tinyg-Communications-Programming.md

 If you are writing a programmatic interface we highly recommend that you use the JSON syntax and avoid the command line (plain text) form.
 Text mode is really just a convenience for driving the interface from a command line for debugging and system discovery.
 All examples are provide in JSON form.

-#Communications Basics
 ##Theory of Operation
 TinyG communicates over USB serial.
 The default baud rate is 115,200 baud, but can be set to values between 9600 and 230,400 using the {"baud":N} command.
 See [Configuring TinyG](https://github.com/synthetos/TinyG/wiki/TinyG-Configuration#system-group)

 TinyG has a 254 byte serial buffer that receives raw ASCII commands.
 A "command" is a single line of ASCII text ending with a CR or LF; or one or the other depending on the {"ic":N} setting.
+The **controller** pulls serial lines off the serial buffer and passes them to the correct parser for that type of command.

-So this is the first queue that needs to be managed.
+So the serial buffer is the first queue that needs to be managed.
 If you overflow the serial buffer you will get erratic results.
 More on this under [Flow Control Options](https://github.com/synthetos/TinyG/wiki/Tinyg-Communications-Programming#flow-control-options).

 There are 4 general classes of commands that can be pulled from the serial buffer: